xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

    (Note: We are adding [new features](https://github.com/xarray-contrib/pint-xarray/pull/143) to make unit specification of function arguments more slick.)

-In the abstract, tracking units like this is useful in the same way that labelling dimensions with xarray is useful: it helps us avoid errors by relieving us of the burden of remembering arbitrary information about our data.
+In the abstract, tracking units like this is useful in the same way that labelling dimensions with Xarray is useful: it helps us avoid errors by relieving us of the burden of remembering arbitrary information about our data.

 ## Quantifying with pint-xarray

-The easiest way to create a unit-aware xarray object is to use the helper package we made: [pint-xarray](https://github.com/xarray-contrib/pint-xarray).
+The easiest way to create a unit-aware Xarray object is to use the helper package we made: [pint-xarray](https://github.com/xarray-contrib/pint-xarray).
-Once you `import pint_xarray` you can access unit-related functionality via `.pint` on any xarray DataArray or Dataset (this works via [xarray's accessor interface](https://xarray.pydata.org/en/stable/internals/extending-xarray.html)).
+Once you `import pint_xarray` you can access unit-related functionality via `.pint` on any `DataArray` or `Dataset` (this works via [Xarray's accessor interface](https://xarray.pydata.org/en/stable/internals/extending-xarray.html)).

 Above we have seen examples of quantifying explicitly, where we specify the units in the call to `.quantify()`.
 We can do this for multiple variables too, and we can also pass `pint.Unit` instances: